tolanibadmus/Hospital_Management_App/README.md

 # Hospital Management App

 ## Description
 This is an MVP for an hospital management system that allows new patient registration, appointment booking and dcoumentation for registered patients.
 It also allows for staff registration and authentication.
+Check the e2e test repository [here](https://github.com/tolanibadmus/E2E-test-for-hospital-management-app)

 ## Set Up